GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.StatusCheckEvent"></a>
 #### StatusCheckEvent
-StatusCheck Event describes if the Status check has started, is in progress, has succeeded or failed.
+`StatusCheckEvent` describes if the status check for kubernetes rollout has started, is in progress, has succeeded or failed.

 | Field | Type | Label | Description |